6

 4

 $\begingroup$ Excellent first post, great pictures.
 That being said, can you give us a rough idea of size (parsley comes in many varieties).
-Please enjoy our tour and refer to the help center for guidance as to our ways. $\endgroup$ Mar 25, 2022 at 0:14
+Please enjoy our tour and refer to the help center for guidance as to our ways. $\endgroup$ Commented Mar 25, 2022 at 0:14

 $\begingroup$ @ARogueAnt. he said the body was about 1 cm long. $\endgroup$